kubeflow/community/proposals/bootstrapping.md

 | delete | kubeflow-admin | delete |

-RBAC roles should be created to distinguish between cluster level operations and namespace scoped operations.
-The bootstrap phase should create cluster roles for kubeflow admins, writers and readers.
+RBAC roles will be created to enable actions on resources at the cluster level and actions on resources scoped by a namespace.
+The bootstrap/authn phases will perform actions at the cluster level.
 The existing ClusterRoles, ClusterRoleBindings should be removed.
 The existing ServiceAccounts should use a RoleBinding of the user rather than the existing ClusterRoleBinding.
-The deployment of kubeflow to a namespace should be done using the user's RoleBinding and within the deployment phase rather than this bootstrap phase.
+The authz/deployment phases will perform actions within a namespace.